 - Click on OK.

 Notice there is nothing.
-We can bring back the other rows by clearing Filter criteria.
+We can bring back the other rows by clearing the Filter criteria.

-- Click on the Filter button of Name Column.
+- Click on the Filter button of the Name column.

 - Then select Clear Filter From “Name”.

 We can see the result.
 There is no row with the text “Bruce”.